Rasoolsadrieh/Ross-Jerry-s_Cuisine_API_JF-SRS/README.md

 ## Required Challenge:

-In this project, you're presented with the challenge to learn and implement the use of Hibernate an ORM for java.
-Below are resources to help with understanding how to leverage hibernate in your project.
-Please talk with your partner and research as soon as possible.
-Make sure to ask questions and leverage any tool you can.
+In this project, we are challenge to learn and implement the use of Hibernate and ORM for java.
+Below are resources given by our professor that can help with understanding how to leverage hibernate in our project.

 -   [What is an ORM and Why You Should Use It](https://blog.bitsrc.io/what-is-an-orm-and-why-you-should-use-it-b2b6f75f5e2a)